 Admission includes access to the galleries and exhibits throughout the main level (Great Hall) and mezzanine.
 There are live demonstrations of weaving, carving, and cedar prepping.
 You can also join an hourly guided tour offered daily.

 Cultural Ambassadors from both the Squamish and Lil’wat Nations share unique stories that uncover the meaning behind their traditions, legends, songs and ceremonies.

-The hourly guided tour includes a traditional hand drum welcome song, a fifteen-minute film, an exhibit tour, and cedar-rope bracelet-making activity.
+The hourly guided tour includes a traditional hand drum welcome song, a fifteen-minute film, an exhibit tour, and a cedar rope bracelet-making activity.
 You can finish your visit with lunch at the Thunderbird Cafe, an Indigenous-inspired eatery.

 Where to Stay in Whistler